elmaxid/nfsen-dockerized/README.md

     $ cd nfsen-dockerized
     $ docker build -t nfsen-dockerized .
     ```
 3. Run the container.
-It will print a container ID as confirmation:

     ```
 	$ docker run -p 81:80 -p 2055:2055/udp -p 4739:4739/udp -p 6343:6343/udp -p 9996:9996/udp  -i -t --name nfsen_img nfsen-dockerized
-	9fbffd32b5153043551dbaf23bdcfa751f730ed84706c532106955bb181c0e71

     ```

+    If the Docker startup is successful, it will print a large amount of debugging information, which culminates with:

+    ```
+    'Supervisord is running as root and it is searching ' 2017-06-09 00:20:53,001 CRIT Supervisor running as root (no user in config file) 2017-06-09 00:20:53,037 INFO supervisord started with pid 131 2017-06-09 00:20:54,048 INFO spawned: 'apache2' with pid 134 2017-06-09 00:20:55,980 INFO success: apache2 entered RUNNING state, process has stayed up for > than 1 seconds (startsecs)
+    ```

-5. Point your web browser to [http://localhost:81](http://localhost:81/) You will see the nfsen home page (below).
+5. Point your web browser at [http://localhost:81](http://localhost:81/) You will see the nfsen home page (below).
 Notes:

    * The `docker run...` command above maps external port 81 to the docker container's web port 80.
 Change it to use a different external port if needed.
    * If you installed the Docker container on a separate computer, use the IP address of the computer where you're running wvnetflow.
    * The page will display a warning about "no live data."
+   * Select *zone1_profile* from **Profile:** (in the header dropdown), to display the nfsen home page (below).

 	<img src="https://github.com/richb-hanover/nfsen-dockerized/raw/master/docs/nfsen_home.png" width="500" />

 6. Configure your router(s) to export flows to this collector, or generate mock flow data.
 See the Flow_Export.md document for more information.

-7. Select *zone1_profile* from **Profile:** (in the header dropdown).
-This will eventually show live data.

 8. **Wait...** It can take up to five minutes before the flow data has been collected and displayed.
-After that, refreshing the browser shows the data collected at the right edge of any of the plots.
+Continue to click the "Home" tab to refresh the page.
+Ultimately,  the charts show the data collected at the right edge of any of the plots.

 ### QuickStart - www access